DynamoDS/DynamoPrimer/11_Web_Experience/11-2_Customizer.md

 ##The Customizer View

-The Dynamo Customizer allows you to publish Dynamo scripts to the web for others to interact with via a pared down interface consisting of inputs such as sliders, numbers, and booleans.
+The Dynamo Customizer view allows others to interact with your Dynamo scripts on the web via a simplified, curated interface consisting of inputs such as sliders, numbers, and booleans.

-By condensing complex graphs into a simple interface, the Customizer makes your scripts accessible to a wider community of users who may not be familiar with Dynamo, Visual Programming, or 3D modeling.
-Anyone with an Autodesk account can access your Customizer through a shared link, allowing them to interact with your script without a Dynamo license.
+By condensing complex graphs into a simple interface, the Customizer view makes your scripts accessible to a wider community of users who may not be familiar with Dynamo, Visual Programming, or 3D modeling.
+Anyone with an Autodesk account can access your Dynamo script in a Customizer View through a shared link, allowing them to interact with your script without a Dynamo license.

-The Customizer also allows users to export geometry as an STL mesh for rapid prototyping, or as a Dynamo file.
+In the Customizer view, users can export geometry as an STL mesh for rapid prototyping, or as a Dynamo file."

 ![](images/customizer_00.png)
->Customizer examples available at https://dynamo.autodesk.com/
+>Customizer View examples available at https://dynamo.autodesk.com/

-###Customizer UI
+###Customizer View UI

 The Customizer view consists of a menu bar, a flyout menu containing a description of the file and user inputs, and a 3D view, similar to the Dynamo workspace.